-A complimentary copy of this book was provided by Jerry S. Eicher.
+This book was provided to me by Jerry S. Eicher.
 I was not required to write a positive review, and have not been compensated for this.
 All opinions are my own.

 Series: Land of Promise #3